Our Mission Statement

 Rev. Andrew Kinoti Lairenge

-Andrew joins Chalmers- Wesley from Vermilion- Mannville United Church in Alberta where he has been ministering for the last 5 years.
+Andrew became the pastor of Chalmers-Wesley United Church in June 2020 after ministering to Vermilion-Mannville United Church in Alberta for the previous five years.
 Andrew was ordained into ministry in 2005 by the Methodist church in Kenya.
-He has ministered in rural and Urban settings in Kenya, Canada and a short stint as a student in the USA.
-In 2017 Andrew was officially admitted into the United Church of Canada.
-He holds a Bachelor of Divinity degree (BD) from St. Paul’s University Limuru Kenya and Masters of Theological Studies (MTS) from Drew University in New Jersey.
-He’s been working on his PhD in New Testament and Early Christianity in McGill University, Montreal.
+He has ministered in rural and Urban settings in Kenya, Canada and a short stint as a student in the United States.
+In 2017, Andrew was officially admitted into the United Church of Canada.
+He holds a Bachelor of Divinity degree (BD) from St. Paul’s University, Limuru, Kenya, and a Masters of Theological Studies (MTS) from Drew University in New Jersey, U.S.A.
+He is currently working on his PhD in New Testament and Early Christianity at McGill University, Montreal.

 Choir Master and Organist